Improving Clean Accuracy via a Tangent-Space Perspective on Adversarial Training: Standard Adversarial Training

 \subsection{Projected Gradient Descent}

-The objective function of adversarial training involves two main steps: generating adversarial examples (inner maximization; Equation~(\ref{eq:AT_generate_adversarial})) and minimizing the loss function on the generated examples with respect to $\vtheta$ (outer minimization; Equation~(\ref{eq:AT_loss})).
-The most widely used approach for finding adversarial examples is the \textit{projected gradient descent} (PGD) method, as introduced by Madry \textit{et al.}~\cite{madry2018towards}.
+The objective function of adversarial training involves two main steps: generating adversarial examples (inner maximization; Equation~(\ref{eq:AT_generate_adversarial})) and minimizing the loss on the generated examples with respect to $\vtheta$ (outer minimization; Equation~(\ref{eq:AT_loss})).
+The most widely used approach for the inner maximization is the \textit{projected gradient descent} (PGD) method, introduced by \citet{madry2018towards}.
 Standard AT also employs the PGD method to obtain an approximate solution for the inner maximization problem.
-Given a natural data $\vx^{(0)}$, we find an adversarial example of $\vx^{(0)}$ by iteratively computing the following:
+Given a natural data point $\vx^{(0)}$, we find an adversarial example by iteratively computing the following:

 where $\vx^{(t)}$ is the adversarial example at step $t$, $y$ the class label of $\vx^{(0)}$, $\Pi$ the projection operation, $\alpha$ the step size, and $\sign$ the sign function.
-This procedure with $k$ iterations is denoted PGD$^k$ in this paper.
+We refer to this procedure with $k$ iterations as PGD$^k$ throughout the paper.